Will Smith Player Props: Dodgers vs. Diamondbacks

-Will Smith -- 1-for-3 in his last game -- will be in action for the Los Angeles Dodgers versus the Arizona Diamondbacks, with Madison Bumgarner on the mound, on April 1 at 9:10 PM ET.
+After going 1-for-3 in his last game, Will Smith and the Los Angeles Dodgers take on the Arizona Diamondbacks (who will hand the ball to Zach Davies) at 4:10 PM ET on Sunday.

-In his last game he had a one-hit performance (1-for-3) against the Diamondbacks.
+In his previous game he had a one-hit showing (1-for-3) against the Diamondbacks.

 Will Smith Game Info & Props vs. the Diamondbacks